mw201608/liftOverPlink/README.md

   -h, --help            show this help message and exit -m MAPFILE, --map MAPFILE
                         The plink MAP file to `liftOver`.
+  -b                    If specified, MAP file is in BIM format.
   -p PEDFILE, --ped PEDFILE
                         Optionally remove "unlifted SNPs" from the plink PED file after running `liftOver`.